Anomalous Coronary Artery

 A chest X-ray shows your childâ€™s heart and lungs.
 The X-ray may show changes in the lungs because of extra blood flow.

 An ECGÂ records the electrical activity of the heart.
-It also shows abnormal rhythms (arrhythmias or dysrhythmias) and finds heart muscle stress.
+It also shows abnormal rhythms (arrhythmias) and finds heart muscle stress.

 An echo uses sound waves to make a moving picture of the heart and heart valves.

 A cardiac catheterization gives detailed information about the structures inside the heart.
 In this test, aÂ small, thin, flexible tube (catheter) is put into a blood vessel in your childâ€™s groin.
 Then your childâ€™s healthcare provider guides it to your childâ€™s heart.
 Your child will get an injection of contrast dye.
 This is used to see the heart more clearly.
 Your childâ€™s healthcare provider will give him or her medicine to help relax and prevent pain (sedation).
 Your childâ€™s blood pressure and oxygen levels will be checked during the test.

 Cardiac computed tomography angiography (CCTA)